 Catalyst Program

 The Bay Area Jobs First Collaborative is distributing $9 million of Catalyst funding for development/design activities for initiatives that will help build a long-lasting regional economic development infrastructure in the Bay Area.
 At the end of 2024, the Collaborative accepted proposals that center and empower communities and workers, creates quality jobs, and address long-standing inequalities and climate vulnerabilities.
-Applicants were able to apply for up to $1 million for single-county projects and $1.5 million for multi-county projects.
-On January 10, 2025, we announced the ten projects selected to receive the Catalyst funding.
+Applicants were able to apply for up to $1 million for single-county projects and $1.5 million for multi-county projects — learn more here.
+On January 10, 2025, we announced the ten projects selected to receive the Catalyst funding — view the announcement here.

 Below are key documents related to the work of the Bay Area Jobs First Collaborative.